eauchat/grama/README.md

 The `author` template as specified previously allows to display a page presenting an author.
 It supports the `website` header to specify the author's website url.
 Add `thumbnail.png` and `profile_image.jpg` media for more graphical author's presentation.

 The `tag` template as specified previously allow to display a page grouping posts by tag.
+Don't forget to create a tag page.
+By default it's expected to have the `/tag/` slug, but you can customize it with the `tag_page_slug` theme setting if you wish.

+The `tagslist` template lets you display a page listing all site tags.

 The `gallery`, `gallery_raw` templates and `gallery` modular all allow you to display some gallery pages or sections.
 The `gallery_raw` template is the only one not displaying side bars.